“There are only two kinds of decisions in life; those that are reversible and those that aren’t”

 - Ask if they drag on too long or too rushed?

-- Ask if the right people included in the meeting?
+- Ask if the right people are included in the meeting?

-- Prepare a detailed agenda, aims and outcomes clearly identified, and send it out 48 hours in advance to give the attendees plenty of time to prepare.
+- Prepare a detailed agenda, and make sure that aims and outcomes are clearly identified.
+Send it out 48 hours in advance to give the attendees plenty of time to prepare.

 - All meetings should begin on time whether everyone is there or not, and should end at the set time.

 - Only invite people who need to attend.